 CASA volunteers are screened and highly trained and then appointed by judges to represent and advocate for a child’s best interests in the child protection system.
 CASA volunteers are each assigned to help one child or set of siblings at a time, so they can focus on giving that child or sibling group the individualized advocacy and attention they need.

-CASA of Bastrop, Fayette and Lee Counties continues to provide valuable volunteer advocacy for every abused child in this area.
-CASA volunteers serve as the “eyes and ears” for the judge in child welfare cases.
-This includes researching each child’s situation and making objective recommendations to help them reclaim their childhoods from abuse and neglect.
+CASA of Bastrop, Fayette and Lee Counties continues to provide valuable volunteer advocacy for every child that has experienced abuse or neglect in this area.
+CASA volunteers provide informed recommendations to the judge and other people involved in the case.

 BECOME A CASA